Grottos, gorges and prehistoric artwork

 On our travels we came across a few natural gems that both the adults and teens in our group greatly enjoyed.
 We found limestone caves with prehistoric artwork, beautiful gorges and spectacular alpine scenery.

 Between Auxerre and Avallon, we stumbled across the Grotto d’Arcy-sur-Cure, a group of jurassic limestone caves carved out by the River Cure which are one of the most important archaelogical sites in northern France.

 Our one hour tour through the caves brought a welcome, cooling relief from the scorching heat outside.
 Once again, the tour was exclusively in French, so our group took advantage of the printed leaflet as we worked our way through the caves, to the underground lakes towards the end of the tour.

-It was truly amazing to see artwork depicting the daily lives of prehistoric cave dwellers some 28,000 years ago, from mammoths and wild cats to simple handprints of entire families.
+It was truly amazing to see artwork depicting the daily lives of prehistoric cave dwellers some 28,000 years ago.
+From simple charcoal drawings of mammoths and wild cats to hand prints of entire families.

-Due to the sensitivity of the site, lighting is limited and photography strictly prohibited, but the simplistic ochre and coal drawings were one of the most memorable sights of our trip.
+Due to the sensitivity of the site, lighting is limited and photography strictly prohibited.
+Photos below are from the website to give readers a view of the simplistic ochre and coal drawings which were one of the most memorable sights of our trip.

 Hiking on Mount Semnoz

 Seeking a break from chateaux, villages and history, from Annecy we headed up a long windy mountain road for a morning’s hiking on Mount Semnoz to let the boys burn up some energy.

 As the snow thaws, the ski resort transforms into a myriad of walking trails.

 Our 8 kilometre trek took us through goat farms and alpine cheese producers, listening to the melody of cow and goat bells as we hiked through wildflowers in the exhilirating mountain air.